salesforce/refocus-ldk/LensDeveloperGuide.md

 ## Best Practices

-* Add a `/lib` directory inside the lens's `/src` directory and keep all your external libraries there.
 * Isolate all your data manipulation and helper functions into separate modules with no DOM dependencies--this makes it super easy to reuse stuff (maybe even contribute commonly used stuff to the Lens Utility Library!)
 AND write straightforward unit tests which don't have to run in a browser context!
 * When your lens makes any changes to the DOM which require a repaint or reflow in the browser, wrap those changes in a call to  [window.requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) so the browser can schedule the execution in coordination with its next repaint.
 * Refocus will render a perspective overlay component in the upper left corner of the page, so don't put anything crucial up there.
 In the LDK protyper, we put the "Config" link in that same location ;)